-The circuit breakers size is different.
+The circuit breakers’ size is different.
 What dictates the size or amperes of a circuit is the expected current drawn by the circuits.
-In general lights circuits draw less current from the supply while outlets consume a lot of current compared to lighting.
+In general light, circuits draw less current from the supply while outlets consume a lot of current compared to lighting.

-The load is less like the current consumption but the load is mainly rated in watts.
-In modern homes, you find that most lighting loads are LED’s these consume less electrical energy.
-Socket outlets on the other hand do not have a specific load type but you plug in various home appliances.
+The load in a lighting circuit is less than the current consumption in sockets outlets.
+In modern homes, you find that most lighting loads are LED these consume less electrical current.
+Socket outlets on the other hand do not have a specific load type but you plug in various home appliances with different power ratings.

 You have loads like computers, electric kettle, juicers, T.V, and many other home appliances that you plug-in outlets.